triska/clpfd/README.md

 [**clpfd.pdf**](clpfd.pdf) is a _shortened version_ of the library
 documentation, intended as supplementary lecture material.

+In the following, it is assumed that you have put the following directive in your `.swiplrc` initialisation file:

+    :- use_module(library(clpfd)).

+Putting this directive in your initialisation file is the recommended way to make integer constraints available in **all your programs**.
+This is advisable because almost all Prolog programs also reason about integers in one way or another.

 ## Using CLP(FD) constraints

 CLP(FD) is an instance of the general CLP(.) scheme, extending logic